 Testing rate versus % positive by state

 This chart helps put into perspective the numbers on the percentage of people testing positive in each state.
-The high percentage of positives in New York and New Jersey reflects the intense outbreak in New York City and the surrounding area.

 3. What has your state done to limit viral spread?